-How much does it cost to install solar panels on my home?
+How much do solar panels cost to install on my home?

 This is one of the most common questions people ask about going solar.
 And truthfully, there’s not a one-size-fits-all answer; the cost of solar panels can vary quite a bit from home to home.
 However, there are three key factors you can consider to help you get a general idea of how much home solar panels will cost.

 1. Your solar plan

 The biggest factor that impacts how much solar panels will cost is the type of solar plan you choose.
 Basically, there are three ways to get residential solar panels: you can lease your solar panels, you can buy the power solar panels produce through a Power Purchase Agreement (PPA), or you can purchase the whole solar power system outright or through a solar loan.

 If you lease your solar panels, you’re paying to lease the solar equipment and get to keep any energy produced by the system in return.
 If you choose a PPA, you’re only paying for the power that the panels produce, and Vivint Solar owns and maintains all of the equipment.
 Notably, the price per kilowatt-hour (basically the equivalent of 1,000 watts of power used over one hour) is often lower than the rate that a traditional utility company charges.

 Owning your home solar panels through an outright purchase is more expensive upfront, but can help you save more money in the long run.
 To calculate the cost of solar panels, multiply the size of the solar system (measured in kilowatts) by the price per kilowatt.
 One way you can avoid the large upfront cost of purchasing panels is by financing the purchase through one of our preferred lenders, or a third party of your choice.